Human rights in Ethiopia: Electronic communications

 In 2012, Ethiopia passed a law that criminalizes providing Internet voice communication (VoIP) and requiring inspection of any imported voice communications equipment.
 Additionally, it prohibits "bypasses the telecom infrastructure established by the telecom service provider", which restricts Internet access to only the ETC.

 According to Freedom House's Freedom on the Net 2013 report, Ethiopia ranked 56th out of 60 countries on Internet freedom and 47th out of 53 in 2012.

-In October 2016, many Ethiopians protested against the government after they prohibit use of social media, and banning several television channels.
-As a result, hundreds of people killed and hundreds more imprisoned.
+In October 2016, many Ethiopians protested against the government after they prohibited use of social media, and banned several television channels.
+As a result, hundreds of people were killed and hundreds more imprisoned.

-Sexual violence
+Algorithmic content distribution

+In 2025, Meta faced a $2.4 billion lawsuit for allegedly inflaming violence in Ethiopia through its algorithmic content distribution on Facebook.
+The lawsuit, filed by two Ethiopian nationals, accuses Meta of promoting hateful content and incitement to violence, and calls for changes to its algorithm and increased content moderation in Africa.
+The case was brought by the son of a murdered academic and a former Amnesty International researcher who received death threats on the platform.
+The Kenyan High Court ruled that the case could proceed in Kenyan courts.
+In 2022, investigations found Facebook had allowed hate speech to spread in Ethiopia, exacerbating violence, especially during the Tigray conflict.
+Meta denied the claims but later reduced censorship and fact-checking on the platform.

+Women's rights

-According to surveys in 2003 by the National Committee on Traditional Practices in Ethiopia, marriage by abduction accounts for 69% of the nation's marriages, with around 80% in the largest region, Oromiya, and as high as 92 percent in the Southern Nations, Nationalities, and People's Region.
+According to surveys in 2003 by the National Committee on Traditional Practices in Ethiopia, marriage by abduction accounts for 69% of the nation's marriages, with around 80% in the largest region, Oromia, and as high as 92 percent in the Southern Nations, Nationalities, and People's Region.

-On 9 November 2021, the Human Rights Watch reported that the blocking of Tigray aid by the Ethiopian government, along with health facilities in Ethiopia’s northern Tigray region destroyed, is preventing sexual violence survivors from obtaining essential care.
-The report named “I Always Remember That Day: Access to Services for Gender-Based Violence Survivors in Ethiopia’s Tigray Region,” documents the serious health impact, trauma, and stigma experienced by rape survivors since the beginning of the armed conflict in Tigray.
+On 9 November 2021, the Human Rights Watch reported that the blocking of Tigray aid by the Ethiopian government, along with health facilities in Ethiopia's northern Tigray region destroyed, is preventing sexual violence survivors from obtaining essential care.
+The report named "I Always Remember That Day: Access to Services for Gender-Based Violence Survivors in Ethiopia's Tigray Region," documents the serious health impact, trauma, and stigma experienced by rape survivors since the beginning of the armed conflict in Tigray.

-Children's rights

 Female genital mutilation

 According to the 2005 Ethiopian Demographic Health Survey, more than 74% of women between the ages of 15 and 49 have undergone some form of genital mutilation and cutting with more than 97% in the Somali Region.

-Murder of "cursed" children
+Disability rights

-Among certain ethnic groups in Southern Ethiopia, babies and young children deemed "cursed" as Mingi are usually killed by drowning in rivers, pushing them off cliffs, or leaving them in the bush to starve or be eaten by wild animals.
-The Karo officially banned Mingi in July 2012.
+Among certain Omotic Karo and Hamar communities in southern Ethiopia, adults and children with physical abnormalities are considered to be mingi, "ritually impure".
+The latter are believed to exert an evil influence upon others; disabled infants have traditionally been murdered without a proper burial.
+The Karo officially banned the practice in July 2012.